Midwest Counties Female Football League

 The Midwest Counties Female Football League is a women's association football league in England.
 The competition covers the counties of Herefordshire, Shropshire and Worcestershire.
 The league consists of three adult divisions.
 It is at level 7 of the women's pyramid.
 It promotes to the West Midlands Regional Women's Football League Division One, and does not relegate to any league.
 Matches are played on Sundays.

 Teams

-The teams competing during the 2022-23 season are:
+The teams that have competed during the 2022-23 season were: